 What is the Choose Chile programme?

-Choose Chile is a Chilean government initiative to attract foreign investment, companies, and skilled workers, with a focus on mining, energy, and technology.
-It includes three measures moving through Congress: a cut in corporate taxes, a guarantee of long-term tax stability, and a faster permitting system.
+Choose Chile is a Chilean government plan to attract foreign investment, companies and skilled workers, with a focus on mining, energy and technology.
+It includes three measures moving through Congress: a cut in corporate taxes, a guarantee of long-term tax stability and a faster permitting system.

 How strong is the trade and investment relationship between Chile and the United States?

-The US is Chile's second-largest trade partner, with two-way trade of $35.3 billion, and its second-largest investor, with an investment stock of $29.5 billion.
-Chilean Foreign Minister Francisco Pérez Mackenna made his pitch directly to US executives already invested in Chile at the US Chamber of Commerce in Washington.
+The US is Chile's second-largest trade partner, with two-way trade of $35.3 billion, and its second-largest investor, with a stock of $29.5 billion.
+Foreign Minister Francisco Pérez Mackenna made his pitch to US executives already invested in Chile at the US Chamber of Commerce in Washington.

 Why is Chile focusing on critical minerals in its pitch to US investors?

-Chile is the world's largest copper producer and a leading source of lithium, both of which are essential to electric vehicles, data centres, and the broader energy transition.
+Chile is the world's largest copper producer and a leading source of lithium, both essential to electric vehicles, data centres and the broader energy transition.
 The minister argued that Chile can help make Western supply chains more secure and resilient by supplying these raw materials.

 Read More from The Rio Times